 That said, while the scope of service lawyers provide is invaluable, it’s also important to factor the role of clients into the equation when assessing your value—and many lawyers do.

-According to the 2018 Legal Trends Report, clients are the biggest determinant when it comes to how lawyers decide their rates—76% of lawyers identify pressure from clients for a better deal as a significant factor for adjusting their hourly fees.
+According to the Clio research, clients are the biggest determinant when it comes to how lawyers decide their rates—76% of lawyers identify pressure from clients for a better deal as a significant factor for adjusting their hourly fees.

 So, in order to set fees that are reasonable and work towards the best interests of you, your firm, and your clients, let’s now look at how to set some baseline expectations when setting rates.